 I want to take a step away from the conversations about costliness, productivity, and legal protections that have so often dominated conversations about access in order to talk about a broader set of ethical issues.
 Many questions about access involve the literal ability of disabled people to physically enter spaces.
-This is for good reason, as there are far too many places that disabled people still cannot even physically enter.
+This focus is for good reason, as there are far too many places that disabled people still cannot even physically enter.
 (A snapshot: as of the summer of 2019, only 23% of the subway stations in New York City–a city that runs primarily on public transportation– were ADA accessible.)
 Other questions concern whether people can access spaces and experiences in the sense of, for example, the availability of ASL interpreters for deaf people at talks and concerts.
-While these basic necessities are, of course, crucial for securing access, I take the normative dimension in these cases to be simple it’s unconscionable to not provide basic access to civic life for all disabled people in society.
+While these basic necessities are, of course, crucial for securing access, I take the normative dimension in these cases to be simple: it’s unconscionable to not provide basic access to civic life for all disabled people in society.

 In this chapter, I aim to tackle a theoretically thornier set of issues that involve cases in which a person can enter a given space and therein meaningfully participate in some way, though not without significant struggle that could, in theory, be eliminated via some modification.
-This includes cases in which a person must exert excessive effort to engage in the social activities themselves, in addition to cases in which the “exhausting labors of passing may make some semblance of presence possible, but with significant hidden costs to the participant” that may manifest themselves at a later time (Hamraie 2016, pg 261).
-Needing toExamples of cases with such hidden costs include the performance of activities that require concurrently suppressing ones tics or maintaining theor maintaining the sustained performance of non-instinctual eye-contact.
+These cases include ones in which a person must exert excessive effort to engage in the social activities themselves, in addition to cases in which the “exhausting labors of passing may make some semblance of presence possible, but with significant hidden costs to the participant” that may manifest themselves at a later time (Hamraie 2016, pg 261).
+Examples of cases with such hidden costs include the performance of activities that require concurrently suppressing one’s tics or maintaining the sustained performance of non-instinctual eye-contact.

-Bringing these kinds of cases into focus can help us to see how the ways in which we organize our built environments, social norms, and institutions, caters to a mythical “ideal” human being, thereby, through pathologization, making it difficult for people who do not fit with this ideal to meaningfully access them.
+Bringing these kinds of cases into focus can help us to see how the ways in which we organize our built environments, social norms, and institutions cater to a mythical “ideal” and thereby, through pathologization, make it difficult for people who do not fit with this ideal to meaningfully access them.
 As a shorthand, I’ll call this suite of arranged environments, norms, and institutions our “common social life.”
 Whereas the architect of a new building might be subject to laws requiring the inclusion of ramps and elevators, we are all, collectively, the social architects of our common social life.
 I take it as given, therefore, that we are subject to the demands of the ethics of accessibility as we go about creating and modifying our social environments.
 Just about all of us live in societies with entrenched histories of ableism, so we are starting off at a deficit.
 This observation brings us to the question at hand: given this deeply imperfect status quo, how ought we to navigate claims to modify aspects of our current common social life in order to improve disability access?

 In answering this, we’ll need to grapple with two related questions: one about legitimacy and the other about the adjudication of conflicts.

 First, as I have already noted, when looking through a depathologized lens, it is more difficult to draw the line between neurodiversity-related access requests and non-neurodiversity-related requests to change some aspect of our common social life.
 How ought we to think about this difference and demarcate it?
-What kind of normative weight does a request’s neurodiversity-related legitimacy carry with it?
+What kind of normative weight does the fact that a request is legitimately neurodiversity-related carry with it?